SwarmStorm/awesome/README.md

 *   [heylinda/heylinda-app](https://github.com/heylinda/heylinda-app) - The open source and free meditation app alternative for everyone.
 Built with React Native and Expo.

-*   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is an open-source RAG engine based on deep document understanding.
-Let RAG empower your data.
+*   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is the leading open-source RAG engine, converging cutting-edge RAG with Agent capabilities to build the superior context layer for LLMs.

 *   [hrishioa/wasm-ai](https://github.com/hrishioa/wasm-ai) - Vercel and web-llm template to run wasm models directly in the browser.